lupyuen/lupyuen.github.io/src/lorawan2.md

 -   [__"PineDio Stack BL604 RISC-V Board: Testing The Prototype"__](https://lupyuen.github.io/articles/pinedio)

-Today we dive into one of the most fascinating components on the PineDio Stack board: __Semtech SX1262 Transceiver__ for __LoRa and LoRaWAN Wireless Networking__.
+Today we dive into the most fascinating component on the PineDio Stack board: __Semtech SX1262 Transceiver__ for __LoRa and LoRaWAN Networking__.

 _Why LoRa?_